hcarnes/hcarnes.github.io/_posts/2018-06-14-recursion_excursion.md

 permalink:  recursion_excursion
 ---

 Recursion is the computer science concept of solving a problem where the solution depends on solutions to other instances of the same problem.
 With recursion, you can take a complex problem with multiple repeating steps, break it down into one small problem, and then feed the solutions of the small problems back into the original function.
-In order to avoid an infinite loop, you include a base case that signals your function to exit the loop and begin taking all of the solutions to the smaller chunks and unwinding them to reach your final solution.
+In order to avoid an infinite loop, you include a base case that signals your function to exit the loop and begin taking all of the solutions to the smaller problems and unwinding them to reach your final solution.

 <img src="https://i.imgur.com/eRq68d0.png" title="blue_cat" height="250" width="250" class="img-responsive">